Lessons from the Front Lines of Online and Blended Instruction

 Bring the writing work that usually occurs outside of class time into your in-person sessions.
 Scaffold large projects into smaller units and have students work on the different sections during class.
 Students can share, get feedback, and see they are making progress toward course assignments.
 For example, if you are having students write a paper have them develop an outline or annotated bibliography during the F2F class session and use TurnItIn PeerMark for peer review and feedback.

 This is an active learning strategy in which students have mini “speed” discussions with peers.
 The great thing about this strategy is that it engages all students simultaneously.
 For each round, students rotate to a different peer and discuss either a different topic or share their paper topic ideas.
 It’s student-centered, kinesthetic, interactive, and attention-span friendly.
 It also helps students get to know each other and supports a positive class climate.

 Sketching is a note-taking strategy where students use pictures to represent what they are learning in class.
 It has been demonstrated to be a great learning tool and useful for review as well and breaking down complicated topics into more workable units.
 It also is founded in the principles of Universal Design for Learning as a way to represent content during learning.
-To use in your blended classes, have your students take notes on your posted lectures, then bring these notes to class along with a notebook and pen.
+To use in your F2F and hybrid classes, have your students take notes on your posted lectures, then bring these notes to class along with a notebook and pen.
 First, work with the class to come up with shared symbols and pictures that represent class concepts and draw them on the whiteboard.
 Then have the students convert their notes into sketchnotes using the designated symbols and pictures.
 Students can share notes with fellow classmates for discussion and review.
 Have student volunteers share their notes with the entire class using the docucam.
 There are lots of online resources to help instructors and students get started.